IIIF/cookbook-recipes/recipe/0202-start-canvas/index.md

 ## Use Case

 In some cases, a book object will have front matter, such as blank pages (or perhaps shots of the binding and other non-textual views or color calibration images), that most users would like to skip.
-In this use case, we use the `start` property to tell the presentation client to skip the initial Canvas that contains a blank page and instead load at the second Canvas where the content begins.
+In this use case, we use the `start` property to tell the presentation client to skip the initial Canvas that contains a blank page and instead display the second Canvas where the content begins when loading the resource.

 ## Implementation Notes